Wurlitzer: Jukeboxes

-Already in 1960 Wurlitzer founded a wholly owned subsidiary in Hullhorst, Germany, the DEUTSCHE WURLITZER GMBH, which was building electronic organs, vending machines, mostly cigarette vendors, and jukeboxes for the European market.
+Already in 1960, Wurlitzer founded a wholly owned subsidiary in Hullhorst, Germany, the DEUTSCHE WURLITZER GMBH, which was building electronic organs, vending machines, mostly cigarette vendors, and jukeboxes for the European market.
 Deutsche Wurlitzer was at that time a major factor in Europe for vending machines and coin-operated phonographs, the internal word for jukeboxes.

-In 1974 when Wurlitzer in the US ceased to build jukeboxes, Deutsche Wurlitzer continued and served the European markets and partly also the USA by own distributors.
+In 1974, when Wurlitzer in the US ceased to build jukeboxes, Deutsche Wurlitzer continued and served the European markets and partly also the USA by own distributors.

-Deutsche Wurlitzer GmbH was sold in 1985 to the Australian "Nelson Group of Companies, based in Sydney, NSW, Australia.
+Deutsche Wurlitzer GmbH was sold in 1985 to the Australian "Nelson Group of Companies, based in Sydney, New South Wales, Australia.

 As it is said below Gibson Guitar Corporation bought Deutsche Wurlitzer by acquiring Baldwin Piano Company, who bought the US Wurlitzer company before.
 The Australian owned German company continued to manufacture vending machines and jukeboxes and was acquired by Gibson Guitar around 2008.
-Reason was, that the major shareholder of the Gibson Group would not like the German company to have the right to use the WURLITZER name and logo.
-2013 Deutsche Wurlitzer went out of business and the remaining part was sold to German investors.
-A try to continue with products and a new name was not successful.
+Reason was, that the major shareholder of the Gibson Group would not like the German company to have the right to use the WURLITZER name and logo. in 2013, Deutsche Wurlitzer went out of business and the remaining part was sold to German investors.
+An attempt to continue with products and a new name was not successful.

-Jukeboxes bearing the Wurlitzer name were in production until the company ceased manufacturing in 2013.
-The Gibson Guitar Corporation acquired the German jukebox and vending machine manufacturer that made them in 2006.
-The more recent models are able to play CDs.
+Although production of Wurlitzer jukeboxes in Germany ended in 2013, the brand was reintroduced in 2024 when Sound Leisure, a British manufacturer of classic styled jukeboxes, partnered with the Wurlitzer family.
+The new model is an official tribute to the 1940s Wurlitzer 1015 and is available in CD, 45 rpm vinyl, and LP vinyl formats.

 Electric pianos

-From 1955 to 1982 the company also produced the Wurlitzer electric piano series, an electrically amplified piano variant.
+From 1955 to 1982, the company also produced the Wurlitzer electric piano series, an electrically amplified piano variant.